Anemone nemorosa (Native Wood Anemone) - ten rhizomes

 Only available for a short period in late winter, you are buying six 'in the green' bulbs for the price stated above.
 Add 2 to the basket to buy 12 bulbs and so on.
 'In the green' means that you are buying bulbs which are shooting and/or have leaves (which is the most reliable means of transplanting snowdrops).

-DELIVERY IS FREE FOR BULB-ONLY ORDERS.
+DELIVERY IS FREE FOR IN-THE-GREEN-BULB-ONLY ORDERS.
 OR COMBINE WITH PLANT ORDERS FOR OUR STANDARD SHIPPING RATES.

 Click here for other wildflowers in-the-green.